MrCNeale/mrcneale.github.io/_posts/2011-06-01-syncbackups-there-is-such-a-thing-as-a-free-lunch-synctoy.md

 ---
 layout: post
-title: Sync/Backups: There is such a thing as a free lunch!
-(SyncToy)
+title: "Sync/Backups: There is such a thing as a free lunch!
+(SyncToy)"
 date: 2011-06-01 09:44
 author: chrisneale
 comments: true